Workshop List

 Frameworks for Critique

 This graphic design workshop goes beyond tools and trends to focus on one of the most essential—and often misunderstood—skills in creative practice: critique.
-While we’ll briefly cover foundational design principles to establish shared language, the core of this session is about learning how to evaluate work in a way that is constructive, objective, and genuinely motivating.

-Fiction Writing; Battling the Narcissist Within
+Fiction Writing: Battling the Narcissist Within

 Improv as a Means to Unlocking a More Well-Rounded Self